Social Media Algorithms and Mental Health: What You Really Need to Know

 Ever heard of FOMO (Fear of Missing Out)?
 Yep, algorithms crank that up to 100 with perfectly timed posts showing everyone else’s so-called perfect life.
 Ugh.

 One of the sketchiest things algorithms do is build these "echo chambers."
-That’s when you only see content that matches your views or interests nothing that challenges you.
+That’s when you only see content that matches your views or interests, with nothing to challenge your perspective.

 -